hubwriter/temp-lgtm/instructions.md

 After you have done this, click _Start_ to to find out how to create or upgrade a control pool (step 1), or create or upgrade a worker group (step 2).

-## Controller
+## Control pool
-### Creating a New LGTM Enterprise Controller
+### Creating a new LGTM Enterprise control pool
-A new LGTM Enterprise controller machine can be created using the `controller.py` template.
+A new LGTM Enterprise control pool can be created using the `controller.py` template.
 ```console
 gcloud deployment-manager deployments create --project "$project" --template=controller.py "$deployment" \
 	--properties "zone:$zone,administrator-email:email@example.com,administrator-password:MySuperSecretPassword"